robodan/tagboy/Readme.txt

 may require special handling.

 Figuring out how to select images based on tags is still TBD.
 One
-possibility:  have an --eval set _skip_=True if it should skip that file.
+possibility:  have an --eval set skip=1 if it should skip that file.

 The test data is much larger than it needs to be.
 Our priority is